nextbreakpoint/infrastructure-as-code/README.md

         "elasticsearch_password": "your_password"
     }

 Change the variables to the correct values for your infrastructure.
-The account id must be a valid AWS account id and your AWS credentials must have the correct permissions on that account.
-The domain yourdomain.com must be a valid domain hosted in a Route53 public zone.
+The account id must represent a valid AWS account and your AWS credentials must have the correct permissions on that account.
+The domain yourdomain.com must be a valid domain hosted in a Route53's public zone.

     Register a new domain with AWS if you don't have one already and create a new public zone